Delemangi/echo-discord-bot/README.md

 ### Installation (Docker)

-The project is available as a Docker image on DockerHub as `delemangi/echo-discord-bot` and `delemangi/echo-strapi`.
+The project is available as a Docker image on GHCR as `finki-hub/echo-discord-bot` and `finki-hub/echo-strapi`.
 Beware that there are two (three with PostgreSQL) Docker images which have to be running at the same time.

 Using the provided production Docker Compose setup: